-Purchase Details / Our Process
+Purchase Details/ Our Process

 We collect a refundable $1,000 check made out to the title company in order for a buyer to reserve one of our units for 3 business days.
 The reservation period is designed to get financing in order, get outstanding questions answered, and to review our contract templates prior to moving forward.
 At the end of the 3 business days, the $1,000 becomes non-refundable and we schedule a time to sign contracts where the remaining 3% build deposit is due.

 The developer hires another company to be the general contractor to build the development.
-As the listing broker hired by the Seller, any questions you may have about the development or construction process will be submitted by your agent to redT and we will in turn communicate the questions to the appropriate party.
+As the listing broker hired by the Seller, any questions you may have about the development or construction process will be submitted by your agent to redT, and we will, in turn, communicate the questions to the appropriate party.
 We will then pass along responses to your questions, as well as information and updates we receive from the Developer and General Contractor to you and your agent.
 Like your Buyer’s agent, redT is a real estate broker and thus the messenger only. redT has no control over or responsibility for the construction or development process.

-Construction timelines vary across each project, but can be a moving target.
+Construction timelines vary across each project but can be a moving target.
 Each contract will outline an estimated completion time frame for the specific unit being purchased.
 This is strictly an estimate and is NOT a closing date. redT will communicate throughout the process any delays or changes to the timeline outlined in the contract.

 The build deposit collected is 3% of the purchase price.

-The seller pays the Owner’s Title Policy
+The seller pays the Owner’s Title Policy.

-Please see below for a few of our lending partners that redT has worked closely with in the past and who know our process in depth.
-Feel free to reach out to each lender to explore their individual incentives.
+Please see below for a few of our lending partners that redT has worked closely with in the past and know our process in depth.
+Feel free to reach out to each lender to explore their incentives.

 The builder provides a 1-year builder warranty. redT can provide a copy of this warranty at your request.
 The warranty is also provided in the contract documents.